AlgoMaster Logo

 Code

-This approach is already O(n), but at every window position we compare all 26 entries of the two frequency arrays.
-What if we tracked how many characters already match so we could skip the full comparison and just update the match count incrementally?
+This approach is O(n), but at every window position it compares all 26 entries of the two frequency arrays.
+The next approach removes that full comparison by tracking how many characters already match and updating that count as the window moves.

 Approach 3: Sliding Window with Match Count (Optimal)